 Efe Ajagba is a Nigerian professional boxer.
 He holds the record for the fastest victory in boxing history as once his opponent was disqualified from the fight for leaving the ring within a second after the opening bell.

-Famous Long Reach Boxers and their styles –
+Famous Long Reach Boxers And Their Styles –

-Tyson Fury is a legendary long reach boxer.
+Tyson Fury is a legendary long-reach boxer.
 He has won the world heavyweight championship twice.
 He stands tall at 6 ft 9 inches (206 cm) and has a reach of whooping 85 inches!
 His boxing style is unpredictable for the opponent.

 He has an amazing IQ in boxing and years of experience in facing most boxing record holders.
 Fury is well-known for his swift angular head movements and footwork.
 He constantly keeps on experimenting with new fighting techniques and adapts to situations quickly.

 Fury fairly utilizes his long reach to disrupt his opponent’s rhythm and attacks with an unexpected jab.
 He successfully creates space and opportunity for himself to control a fight by using his reach advantage.